 Undergraduate Intern.
 Developed software audio codec for a SPARC based mobile processor.

 Taeckyung Lee, Dain Kim, Sooyoung Park, Donghwi Kim, and Sung-Ju Lee.
 "Predicting Mind-Wandering with Facial Videos in Online Lectures".
-To appear in Proceedings of the Fifth International Workshop on Computer Vision for Physiological Measurement (CVPM 2022), Virtual, June 2022.
+In Proceedings of the Fifth International Workshop on Computer Vision for Physiological Measurement (CVPM 2022), Virtual, June 2022.

 Hyunsung Cho, DaEun Choi, Donghwi Kim, Wan Ju Kang, Eun Kyoung Choe, and Sung-Ju Lee.
 "Reflect, not Regret: Understanding Regretful Smartphone Use with App Feature-Level Analysis".
 In Proceedings of the 24th ACM Conference on Computer Supported Cooperative Work and Social Computing (CSCW 2021), Virtual, October 2021.
 [Best Paper Award] [Methods Recognition]

 Chang Min Park, Donghwi Kim, Deepesh Veersen Sidhwani, Andrew Fuchs, Arnob Paul, Sung-Ju Lee, Karthik Dantu, and Steven Y. Ko.
 “Rushmore: Securely Displaying Static and Animated Images Using TrustZone”.
 In Proceedings of the 19th ACM International Conference on Mobile Systems, Applications and Services (MobiSys 2021), Mars, Solar System (Virtual), June 2021.